neo4j-drivers/neo4j-drivers.github.io/packstream/packstream-specification-1.md

 ## Structure

-A structure is a composite value, comprised of fields and a unique type code.
+A structure is a composite value, comprised of a unique type code, and a sequence of fields.

 Structure encodings consist, beyond the marker, of a single byte, the **tag byte**, followed by a sequence of up to 15 fields, each an individual value.

 The size of a structure is measured as the number of fields and not the total byte size.

-This count does not include the tag.
+This count does not include the tag byte.

 The markers used to denote a structure are described in the table below: